jirisitera/remotekeyboard/README.md

 There are two editions of this system included in this repository.

-1. An app made with Tauri.
+1. A modern desktop app made with Tauri.
 2. Code for an Arduino and ESP board.

 ## App